Saturday, July 26, 2025

 The end goal of all this is a more open workable, walk around space in my sewing room.
 A room where I want to spend time in there creating and doing what I enjoy - working with needle and thread.

 Health wise, I take each day as it comes.
 I have good days.
 I have not so good days.
 I have fibromyalgia and diabetes.
 Prior to getting covid and pneumonia in both lungs November 2023, I was recovering from exposure to black mold due to conditions in my last rental.
+As a result of having covid, I am dealing with long term effects from it.
+Not fun.
+I have good days.
+I have not so good days.
+Thankful for Tiggy and his comfort.
+Thankful for a prayer answering God who hears me on the not so good days.
+His peace and grace sustains me.

 In February 2025, after being prescribed a new medication, I ended up in the local ER.
 I had taken the prescribed dose, gotten up in the night to go to the bathroom and awoke to find myself laying on the floor in front of my cat's litter box in a pool of vomit, vomiting two more times.
-I had passed out, hit my head and been unconscious for 30 minutes.
+I had passed out, hit my head and was unconscious for 30 minutes.
 My head hurt and after getting up off the floor I felt a lump on the back of my head.
 Managed to get back to bed and fell back to sleep.
 Later in the morning while discussing what happened with the nurse I shared that my head really hurt and when I drew back my hand after touching the area that was painful, I saw my hand was covered in blood.
 I drove myself to the ER.
 Xrays and other tests revealed nothing broken.
 I did have to have metal sutures put in as the head laceration was deep.
 As it healed, the itching was intense.

 As I shared earlier, I haven't done work with needle and thread for quite sometime.
 Haven't been motivated to.
 I have worked on jigsaw puzzles with Tiggy snoozing nearby keeping me company.
 Bought a new puzzle table to use when doing my puzzles.
 Stepped away for bit and Tiggy jumped on it.
 The table tilted and five days worth of puzzling landed in a heap on the floor.
 Tiggy just sat there in disbelief or maybe it was shock.
 I cried.
 I carefully picked everything back up and managed to have everything back to together by day's end.
 Was missing two edge pieces but found them later after saying a short "help me find them, Lord" prayer.
 They were still attached together in spite of having flown across the room.
 Prayer, in whatever format, no matter the length, works.